This information is designed to be used in consultation with your health professional. Read our Legal Disclaimer here.

-- Requires you to remember to insert a new ring every four weeks.
+- You must remember to insert a new ring every month.

-- Does not protected against sexually transmissible infections (STIs)
+- Does not protect against sexually transmissible infections (STIs).

-- Vaginal rings should be used within four months of purchase and stored in the fridge.
+- Vaginal rings should be used within four months of purchase.

 To purchase print copies of this information sheet, please visit our Shop or Ordering Resources pages.